data123bw/evidence-dashboard/pages/index.md

   This page can be found in your project at `/pages/index.md`.
 Make a change to the markdown file and save it to see the change take effect in your browser.
 </Details>

-## 2. Employee Satisfaction Dashboard
+## 2. Customer Satisfaction Dashboard

 <Details title='How to edit this page'>